jasongoossens/jasongoossens/README.md

 ### Who I am

 I'm a fullstack PHP developer, living in Antwerp, Belgium, and this is my Github.
-After high school I eventually found my way into accounting, doing that for about 12 years for a number of smaller and larger companies in Antwerp.
+After high school I eventually found my way into accounting.
+I did that for about 12 years for a number of big and small companies in Antwerp.

-In 2016 I decided to switch careers and do something that was genuinly interesting and challenging to me, so I started studying programming.
-I'm a junior at the moment, focusing a a limited number of technologies in order to get a grasp on all aspects of them.
+In 2016 I decided to switch careers and do something that was genuinely interesting and challenging to me, so I started studying programming.
+I'm a junior at the moment, focusing a a limited number of technologies in order to get a decent grasp on all aspects of them.

 ### What I do
 Well...
 Programming, of course.
 Whaddya think I'm doing here?
 Selling banana's?!